donghyunismyname/comprog/README.md

-My codes for algorithmic problems.
+My codes for algorithmic programming problems.
-Usually written in C++.
+Mostly written in C++.